 Broadly speaking, my research focuses on the political impacts of group identity and social norms, drawing on the literatures from both behavioral economics and social psychology.
 Specifically, I have studied intra- and inter-group cooperation, natives' attitudes toward immigrants, and the role of reciprocity norms - returning kindness to kind persons but unkindness to unkind persons - in the operation of clientelism.
 In doing so, I have analyzed observational data and conducted lab experiments in the United States, Canada, and United Arab Emirates, lab-in-the-field experiments in Lebanon, and online survey experiments in South Korea and Mexico, and a field experiment in the Democratic Republic of the Congo.

-I have five articles published in peer-review journals so far.
-The one entitled "Building cooperation among groups in conflict: An experiment on intersectarian cooperation in Lebanon'' - coauthored with Leonid Peisakhin (New York University-Abu Dhabi) - was recently accepted to American Journal of Political Science for publication.
+I have several articles published in peer-review journals so far.
+The one entitled "Building cooperation among groups in conflict: An experiment on intersectarian cooperation in Lebanon'' - coauthored with Leonid Peisakhin (New York University-Abu Dhabi) - was recently published in American Journal of Political Science.